ci-plugins/document/store/plugins/create-plugin/plugin-config.md

     "optionsConf": {          # type=selector/select-input/devops-select
         "searchable": false,  # Searchable or not
-        "multiple": false,    # Whether it is multiple choice "url": "",            # Link to the bkci service, or link to the API for accessing the Blue Whale                             Gateway
+        "multiple": false,    # Whether it is multiple choice "url": "",            # Link to the bkci service, or link to the API for accessing the BK                             Gateway
                                 Variables are supported in the link, referenced using {variable name},                               either fields in the current task.json or several built-in variables,                                 such as projectId, pipelineId, buildId

         "dataPath": "",       # The path in the json of the API return body where the option list data is                             located, without this field it defaults to data, example:                                             data.detail.list. use with url